All My Children: 1990s

 Despite winning three consecutive Daytime Emmys for writing during her tenure on All My Children, Broderick was replaced in December 1997 by her predecessor, McTavish.
-The first major story McTavish tackled was, "ironically", one created by Broderick, Bianca Montgomery's anorexia.
-The character of Bianca, Erica's young daughter, is checked into a facility to treat the disease.
-Apart from the anorexia story, McTavish's tales were plot-driven and made implausible alterations to the show's history such as the resurrection of Erica's lifetime-love, Mike Roy (Nicholas Surovy).
+The first major story McTavish tackled, Bianca Montgomery's anorexia, was created by Broderick.
+Apart from the anorexia story, McTavish's tales were plot-driven and made implausible alterations to the show's history such as the resurrection of Erica's lifetime love, Mike Roy (Nicholas Surovy).
 In 1998, the show again got a new executive producer, Jean Dadario Burke, taking over from Francesca James.
-She would become known to many speculating fans as a weak producer with little vision.

-Cady McClain, who had left the show as Dixie in 1996, returned to the delight of her fans, but other storylines—involving ghosts, poison tattoos, Nazi art, and a sperm switch—were all ill-received.
+Cady McClain, who had left the show as Dixie in 1996, returned, but other storylines—involving ghosts, poison tattoos, Nazi art, and a sperm switch—were all ill-received.
 By the start of 1999, with All My Children being voted as the "Worst of 1998" by Soap Opera Digest, McTavish was once again fired.
 As ratings began to fall, ABC convinced Nixon to make a brief return.
 Many long-running actors, such as Michael Nader, James Kiberd, and Robin Mattson, left their roles.